blockchyp/developer-docs/docs/sdk-guide/index.rst

 **Authorization Request**::

   {
-    // primary currency for the transaction
+    // Primary currency for the transaction
     "currencyCode": "USD",

-    // string encoded amount in the primary currency "amount": "20.55",
+    // String encoded amount in the primary currency "amount": "20.55",

-    // name assigned to the terminal at activation "terminalName": "Cashier #1",
+    // Name assigned to the terminal at activation "terminalName": "Cashier #1",

-    // reusable payment token obtained from a previous enroll transaction "token": "XXXXXXXX", // reusable token
+    // Reusable payment token obtained from a previous enroll transaction "token": "XXXXXXXX", // reusable token

-    // magnetic stripe tracks for conventional transactions "track1": "",  // MSR track 1
+    // Magnetic stripe tracks for conventional transactions "track1": "",  // MSR track 1
     "track2": "",  // MSR track 2

-    // primary account number for keyed or e-commerce transactions "pan": "4111111111111111",
+    // Primary account number for keyed or e-commerce transactions "pan": "4111111111111111",

-    // verification fields for keyed or e-commerce transactions "cardholderName": "John Doe",
+    // Verification fields for keyed or e-commerce transactions "cardholderName": "John Doe",
-    "expMonth": "12", // expiration month (MM)
+    "expMonth": "12", // Expiration month (MM)
-    "expYear": "2020", // expiration year (YYYY)
+    "expYear": "2020", // Expiration year (YYYY)
     "cvv": "000", // CVV code
     "address": "5453 Ridgeline, Suite 160, Kennewick, WA  00000",
     "postalCode": "00000",

-    // if true, the payment method will also be saved and tokenized after
+    // Ff true, the payment method will also be saved and tokenized after
     // authorization
     "enroll": false,

-    // passthrough transaction identifier defined by the application.
+    // Passthrough transaction identifier defined by the application.
     "transactionRef": "0000000012",

-    // for terminal transactions, the consumer will be prompted to add a tip "promptForTip": false,
+    // For terminal transactions, the consumer will be prompted to add a tip "promptForTip": false,

-    // optional tax amount
+    // Optional tax amount
     "taxAmount": "0.00",

-    // tip amount, if known at authorization time "tipAmount": "0.00",
+    // Tip amount, if known at authorization time "tipAmount": "0.00",

-    // optional description for the consumer's credit card statement "description": "Adventures Underground Richland"
+    // Optional description for the consumer's credit card statement "description": "Adventures Underground Richland"

-    // flags the transaction as a test transaction
+    // Flags the transaction as a test transaction
-    // only valid with test api credentials
+    // Only valid with test api credentials
     "test": false,

     // If the merchant has set foreign exchange or cryptocurrency